- HEALTH INFORMATION

 Alina brings a diverse background of implementing research initiatives in a variety of medical fields.
 She received a Bachelor’s degree in Cultural Studies from Brigham Young University-Hawaii and started her career in research in 2007 enrolling participants for a genetic Scoliosis study.
 Since then, she has coordinated participant enrollment, interfaced with physicians and institutional review boards, and developed study websites and patient communications for several studies including a variety of pediatric motor disorders (such as spinal muscular atrophy), degenerative disc disease, and also worked for a non-profit organization on the start up of a Recurrent Pregnancy Loss and Pre-Term Labor study.
 Alina cares deeply about research and the positive outcomes for families and individuals that can result from the efforts of both researchers and participants.
 She has a passion for helping others and feels fortunate to work with women and families affected by preeclampsia with the goal of advancing our knowledge of this poorly understood disorder.

 June Melbye is responsible for handling the fundamental aspects of the Preeclampsia Foundation's financial record keeping, including recording financial transactions, managing accounts payable and receivable.
-She has worked in the accounting field for a little over 10 years.
-She has over 10 years experience, primarily working for an accounting firm where the majority of her clients were non-profit organizations.
+She has over 10 years experience in the accounting field, primarily working for an accounting firm where the majority of her clients were non-profit organizations.
 June received her Bachelor of Science in Business Administration with a concentration in Accounting in 2007.
 June has held many different positions in her career, including 20 years in the dental field and serving for 8 years in the naval reserves.
 She hopes to make a difference in the lives of women & children by supporting the Preeclampsia Foundation mission.
 June is married and has 5 grown children.

-Sara Gauthier is an Administrative Assistant for Operations for the Preeclampsia Foundation.
-Her primary role is database management.
+Sara Gauthier is the Donor Relations Coordinator for the Preeclampsia Foundation.
+She currently manages the Foundation's general donation programs, including the Giving Every Month (G.E.M.) recurring gift program, employer matching gifts, major donor cultivation and CRM data entry.
 Sara has worked for over 15 years in the computer training and database management industry for both the public and non-profit sectors.
-Sara has a B.F.A. degree in dance from Western Michigan University.
+Sara has a B.F.A. degree in dance from Western Michigan University, and is currently taking courses in Non-Profit Management through the University of Montana.
 She has two children, and is passionate about the mission of the Preeclampsia Foundation.

 She graduated with a degree in Nonprofit Management from Wright State University in Dayton, Ohio and has worked in the nonprofit field in Ohio and Florida.
 Before joining the Foundation staff, Jessica previously worked for a child abuse prevention center as their Director of Volunteer Programming and Marketing.
 She also has had experience as a volunteer coordinator at an agency that assists people in nursing homes, assisted living facilities and group homes.